 The Blue Cash Everyday® Card from American Express carries no annual fee, which makes it an ideal card for many customers.
 You don’t have to pay to keep the card in your wallet, but you can earn rewards along the way.
-You also receive a 0% intro APR for 15 months for purchases and balance transfers after you get the card, but after that, the APR will be between 13.99% - 23.99% Variable (See Rates & Fees).
-You’ll pay up to $40 for late and returned payments (See Rates & Fees).
+You also receive a 0% intro APR for 0% on purchases for 15 months for purchases and balance transfers after you get the card, but after that, the APR will be between 13.99%-23.99% Variable.
+You’ll pay up to $40 for late and returned payments ( See Rates & Fees ).

 How does it compare to other cash back cards?

-The Blue Cash Everyday® Card from American Express is a cash back card that offers 0% intro APR for the first 15 months on purchases and balance transfers and does not have an annual fee.
+The Blue Cash Everyday® Card from American Express is a cash back card that offers 0% intro APR for the first 0% on purchases for 15 months on purchases and balance transfers and does not have an annual fee.
 However, other cards have similar — or even more extended — no-interest periods and higher rewards potential.
-The Citi® Double Cash Card gives you 18 months of 0% APR on balance transfers instead of 15 months.
+The Citi® Double Cash Card gives you 0% for 18 months of 0% APR on balance transfers instead of 15 months.

 |Card||Ongoing Purchase APR||Annual Fee||Welcome Bonus||Credit Needed||Key features|